robotics-tue/minimal-mistakes/_robotics_lab/gettig_started.md

 ---
-title: Robotics Lab
+title: Getting started
-layout: tutorials_layout
+description: Useful infromtion for students and staff that start working in the Robotics Lab.
+order: 1
 ---

-# Getting started in the robotics lab
+# First steps
 - Introduce yourself to both your peers as to the staff.
 - Request one of the staff members:
     - access to this repository